 How can professionals create the kind of conversations and relationships that invite all the participants in the educational community (teachers, parents, students and all school personnel) to a mutual appreciation where every person can access and use his (her) strengths, resources and creativity to develop possibilities where none seem to exist before?

-Following our philosophical stance, our main goal as consultants was to create a collaborative learning community (Anderson, 1998), a space where all members of the school felt connected and had a sense of belonging, this included teachers, administrators and other school personnel, especially the ones that work with students on a daily basis.
+Following our philosophical stance, our main goal as consultants was to create a collaborative learning community (Anderson, 1998), a space where all members of the school felt connected and had a sense of belonging.
+This included teachers, administrators and other school personnel, especially those who work with students on a daily basis.
 The questions that guided our work during this initial phase were inspired by the Norwegian psychiatrist, Tom Andersen (1995) : Who do you talk with?
-When?, where ? and about what?
+When?
+Where ? and About what?

-We offer this long and detailed description of the creation of the relationship with the school, because in our experience the most important part of the work as a consultant is done in this initial phase, the way you begin to meet and greet people opens the possibilities to create the framework for a collaborative process and design that includes the voices of all the important stakeholders and the philosophy and values of the institution as well as the consultants.
+We offer this long and detailed description of the creation of the relationship with the school because in our experience the most important part of the work as a consultant is done in this initial phase.
+The way you begin to meet and greet people opens the possibilities to create the framework for a collaborative process and design that includes the voices of all the important stakeholders and the philosophy and values of the institution as well as those of the consultants.

 The Creation of the Consultation Project: One conversation leads to the next

-Following our philosophical stance, where one conversation leads to another, these initial conversations lead us to begin the year-long consultation with a two day retreat that included teachers and school administrators.
+Following our philosophical stance, where one conversation leads to another, these initial conversations led us to begin the year-long consultation with a two day retreat that included teachers and school administrators.

 Preparing the stage:

-In order to introduce the ideas and the culture of hope and care, we began our training program with a two day intensive retreat at the beginning of the school year, where all the teachers in the Grammar school were invited to participate.
+In order to create a collaborative learning community and introduce the ideas and the culture of hope and care, we began our training program with a two day intensive retreat at the beginning of the school year, where all the teachers in the Grammar school were invited to participate.
 Each teacher received a letter of invitation that included a description of the workshop along with an invitation to take the VIA Signature Strength Questionnaire on line (www.authentichappiness.com) and a request to bring to the opening workshop the results of the test.
-Taking a questionnaire that emphasizes individual strengths fosters the teachers´ curiosity and provides an usual framework to look at their own resources; this becomes the first step to look at the strengths and resources available in the school and in the classroom.
+Taking a questionnaire that emphasizes individual strengths fostered the teachers´ curiosity and provided an unusual framework to look at their own resources; this became the first step to look at the strengths and resources available in the school and in the classroom.

-Conversations and Relationship that make a difference
+Conversations and Relationships that make a difference

-Following Gregory Bateson´s idea ( Bateson, 1972) “from the familiar to the newness” and given the initial request the school had regarding bullying, we began the workshop with the following exercise:
+Keeping in mind the challenge of addressing the school request of offering teachers a training on bullying prevention and intervention, and at the same time honoring our belief that the change in a school environment is possible when there is a community where participants are valued as individual and have a voice.
+We decided to follow Gregory Bateson´s (1972) idea “from the familiar to the newness,” and begin the creation of the learning community inviting all participants to have a voice doing an exercise on the meaning of the word bullying.

+The guiding question for the exercise was:

 When you hear the word bullying, what are the ideas, memories and images that come to mind?
-Please share them with your neighbors.
+Please write them in a piece of paper and then share them with your neighbors